stacked-git/stacked-git.github.io/content/changelog/_index.md

   `$XDG_CONFIG_HOME/stgit/templates/` and `$HOME/.stgit/templates`.
 This
   search strategy is consistent with how git looks for the global config file.
-- The new `--signoff` patch edit option supercedes the deprecated `--sign` and `--sign-by` options. `--signoff` without its optional value does the same thing as `--sign`, while `--signoff=<value>` does the same thing as `--sign-by=<value>`.
+- The new `--signoff` patch edit option supersedes the deprecated `--sign` and `--sign-by` options. `--signoff` without its optional value does the same thing as `--sign`, while `--signoff=<value>` does the same thing as `--sign-by=<value>`.